Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

-In order to test possible implications of quantum effects on the structure of space-time and its dynamics, we initiate and apply here a canonical description of quasiclassical quantum field theory.
+Quantum corrections considered in the present paper will not present a clear modification of the structure function, but information about this possibility is limited by the restriction to static configurations that we will make for tractable equations.
+Further analysis of non-static solutions will be necessary before statements about the quasiclassical structure of space-time can be made.
+Nevertheless, within the setting to be developed here, it is possible to study implications of quantum effects on specific static solutions.
+To this end, we initiate and apply here a canonical description of quasiclassical quantum field theory.
 The canonical nature makes it possible to extend the Poisson brackets used in (\ref{DD}) and (\ref{HH}) to constraints amended by quantum corrections.
 Consistent orderings of constraint operators are known in spherically symmetric quantum gravity \cite{SphKl1,SphSymmOp}, which guarantees that closed effective constraint brackets of the form (\ref{CC}) exist.
 The required equations have been derived explicitly in \cite{SphSymmMomentsMasters}, where consistency was confirmed independently.
 The quasiclassical nature means that we will be able to include key features such as quantum fluctuations or uncertainty relations, in our analysis.
 (In addition, factor ordering choices matter in quantum constraints, which in our context imply certain imaginary contributions to effective constraints that we will not consider in detail here.)

 It will also turn out to be important that the methods we use, which are generalized versions of what has been known for some time in quantum chemistry \cite{QHDTunneling}, are non-adiabatic.
 In our context, this non-adiabaticity means that we will not be required to express quantum corrections in the form of a derivative expansion, as implicitly done by common methods of quantum field theory such as low-energy potentials or Feynman expansions.
 Quantum corrections are rather expressed in terms of independent degrees of freedom that physically correspond to fluctuations or higher moments of a state.